 Why did we throw the original version away?
-First, it would have been significant effort to modify the existing Rails app.
+First, it would have been a significant effort to modify the existing Rails app.
 Using an off-the-shelf service took a few hours.
 More importantly, none of our hypotheses were served by having a custom app.
 As long as we used the same questions, we were testing our hypothesis.
 And submitting users’ data manually was far less work at our scale than writing automation code.

 The only question modifying the existing app would have answered was, can we build a web form?
-And, yes, of course we can.
+And, yes, of course, we can.
 An off-the-shelf web form worked perfectly well to test our hypotheses.